bugmanch/ansible-isilon-demo/README.md

 - Configure external network (groupnet, subnet, Management ippool)
 - Configure NTP sources
 - Joins Active Directory
+- Creates a local NAS_Admin group, then create a custom Administrator role for that group.

+Currently, Ansible for Powerscale is not able to include a group in a local group, so we can't add the Domain Admins group to the local administrator group, for instance.
+This must still be done manually.

 ### Configue Access Zones